JonLevy/tryton_introduction/doc/source/coding_trytond.rst

   #.
 A setup.py file (preferred but not strictly necessary).
 A template
      setup.py for Trytond modules is `provided here`_.
-Local modules that are not distributed on PyPi_ can be installed using setup.py by navigating to the parent folder of the modules and running
+Local modules that are can be installed using setup.py by navigating to the parent folder of the modules and running

      ::